Lakes District Multisport – Chile

 Kayaking: we have some of the best instructors on the planet for beginners or experts.
 The paddle school is associated with NOC (Nantahala Outdoor Center), which is the largest kayaking school in North America, if not the world.
 Dedicated and highly skilled instructors are there for you and will allow paddlers to get the most out the what the region has to offer in rivers.
-You definitely do not want to haul a kayak all the way down to Chile.
 Our fleet of kayaks is second to none and we can provide spray skirt, paddle, pfd and helmet but feel free to bring your own.

 Stand Up Paddle boards: being in the heart of the Lakes District allows us a plethora of places to SUP and the warm and friendly Tolten River draining Lago Villarrica is also a great venue to hone your fast moving river skills while soaking up views of the volcanoes.

 Canyoning: this exciting activity is suitable for beginners or experts and involves exploring amazing volcanic terrain through a series of controlled descents off a vertical drops into canyons along with different small slides, jumps, swims and unique zip-lines.
 Its active and wet, but you will go to beautiful places many never get to see!